 But while Morrison had more wins and knockouts than Mercer, he had never before been past round six and in a fast-paced slugfest with an opponent strong enough to withstand his best shots, Tommy’s stamina, or lack thereof, proved the deciding factor.
 In the fourth “The Duke” started to tire and slow down just as Ray came alive, and suddenly it was Morrison who was taking heavy blows and holding on as Mercer seized control.
 At round’s end the Olympian raised his arms in a victory salute as he strode confidently back to his corner.

-But that didn’t make the sudden conclusion any less shocking.
-Morrison came forward at the bell for round five and appeared to have regrouped, but his legs were weak and Mercer turned him with ease and trapped him in his own corner before blasting his wounded quarry with a furious barrage.
-Some 15 unanswered bombs detonated on “The Duke,” but at least seven connected after it was obvious that Morrison was finished, out on his feet.
-Veteran referee Tony Perez was a tad slow and tentative with the stoppage and the result was horrific, as a limp Morrison, his arms at his sides, absorbed huge, flush shots at point-blank range, before crumpling face-first to the canvas.
+But if it was clear that Mercer now had the upper hand, that didn’t make the sudden conclusion any less shocking.
+Morrison came forward at the bell for round five, but his legs were weak and “Merciless” turned him with ease and trapped him in his own corner before blasting his quarry with a furious barrage.
+Some fifteen unanswered bombs detonated on “The Duke,” but at least half a dozen connected after it was obvious Morrison was out on his feet.
+Veteran referee Tony Perez was a tad tentative with the stoppage and the result was horrific, as a dazed Morrison, his muscular frame suddenly as soft as cookie dough, his arms at his sides, absorbed huge, flush punches at point-blank range from a frenzied Mercer.
+More than one of the final blows landed so hard that they prevented Tommy from falling, one pulverizing shot setting up the next, before finally, like a mafia hit man filling his victim full of lead, Mercer landed the coup de gras, an insurance left hook that slammed Morrison to the canvas with brutal emphasis.

 Luckily for all, Morrison was not seriously hurt, but this was an unforgettable knockout ending, one that has left an indelible impression, a vivid warning of what can happen when a referee hesitates for a split second.
 Violent conclusion aside, it had been an action-packed heavyweight rumble, but it would prove to be less than decisive for either fighter.
 The WBO demanded that Mercer next defend his title against Michael Moorer, but he instead vacated the title to accept the more lucrative offer of a match with former champion Larry Holmes.
 Mercer lost to Larry by decision and then had to wait ten long years before he could try again for a championship.
 A clearly over-the-hill Mercer fell to Wladimir Klitschko in six rounds in 2002, but not before he had defeated Witherspoon and given Lennox Lewis one of his toughest battles.